 That would be transformational, so that’s what we did.

 In the old world, data centre networking was a tax.
 Largely unchanged in decades, except for how fast it can shift packets, yet with an ever increasing number of crucial but complex and temperamental parameters to configure, the plumbing of the data centre has become the single biggest headache for IT teams.
 Ask them.
-Nine times out of ten, it will be the thing that screws up, adds, moves and changes and impacts service availability.
+Nine times out of ten, it will be the thing that screws up, adds, moves and changes and impacts service availability and delays deployments.